2DGD-F0TH/2DGD_F0TH/chapters/013_Algorithms.md

 #### The Dijkstra Algorithm

+The idea behind the Dijkstra algorithm is having a "cost" component that expresses the cost that has to be incurred when traveling from the start node to the current node.
+This will allow our previous algorithm to evolve and take the shortest path possible.

 \placeholder

 <!-- TODO: Explain the dijkstra algorithm on nodes of a graph, can detect the closest goal among many -->